ReinProject/python-rein/doc/HOWTO-setup-rein.md

 ##Step 1 -- Install python-rein and helper apps

 The first step in using Rein to earn Bitcoin is to install the python-rein software on your computer.
-Currently, the best way to install python-rein is simply to clone it from the Github repository.
+Currently, the best way to install python-rein is to create a virtual environment with virtualenv and clone it from the Github repository.
 In the future, it will likely be available through your package manager.

 ###Clone the repo